 Your inactive widgets section can become cluttered over time.
 By removing inactive widgets, you can make this area easier to manage.

-In this article, we’ll show you how you can easily remove your inactive widgets in WordPress.
+In this article, we will show you how you can easily remove your inactive widgets in WordPress.

 Why Remove Inactive WordPress Widgets?

-Instead of deleting a widget and losing all the settings, you can simply move it to the inactive widgets section to remove it from your live site but still save the settings.
+Instead of deleting a widget and losing all the settings, you can simply move it to the inactive widgets section and remove it from your live site but still save the settings.

-Also, sometimes when you’re changing WordPress themes, your active widgets can be moved to the inactive widget section if there’s no matching widget area in your new theme.
+Also, sometimes, when you are changing WordPress themes, your active widgets can be moved to the inactive widget section if there is no matching widget area in your new theme.

 Instead of letting your inactive widgets area get too cluttered, you can easily remove inactive widgets to make this section more manageable.

 With that said, let’s show you how to remove inactive widgets in WordPress, step by step.